 Clarus may increase your sensitivity to the sun.
-Avoid long periods in the sun.
-When you are in the sun, use a broad-spectrum sunscreen with an SPF of 30 or higher to help protect your skin.
+Avoid long periods in the sun and any increase in your exposure time must be gradual to determine how much you can tolerate.
 When choosing a sunscreen to use on your face, back and chest, choose one that's oil-free, won't cause blackheads (non-comedogenic), and won't cause acne (non-acnegenic).